Saosing/sharecorners/README.md

 paper) into image files (thumbnails) in order to get a fast glance to the readers without downloading the pdf file.

-However, I found all the pdf2image solutions cannot robustly process al
+However, I found all the pdf2image solutions cannot robustly process all the p